-7 A/61/630, annex.
+A/61/630, annex.

-- 12. Notes with concern that violence against women and children everywhere is increasing, and calls upon Member States to ensure that strict universal adherence to relevant international norms regarding violence against women and children is given priority consideration; - 13.
-Calls for the enhancement of the role of women in conflict prevention, conflict resolution and post-conflict peacebuilding consistent with Security Council resolution 1325 (2000); - 14.
-Calls for the safeguarding of the principle of refugee protection and the resolution of the plight of refugees, including through support of efforts aimed at addressing the causes of refugee movement, bringing about the safe and sustainable return of those populations; - 15.
-Welcomes African-led initiatives to strengthen political, economic and corporate governance, such as the African Peer Review Mechanism, encourages even more African countries to join this process, and calls upon the United Nations system and Member States to assist African Member States and regional and subregional organizations in their efforts to enhance good governance, including the promotion of the rule of law and the holding of free and fair elections; - 16.
-Takes note of the conclusions of the expert group meeting on "Promoting partnerships in support of African Peer Review implementation", held in Ethiopia in November 2007, and calls upon the United Nations system and Member States to take them into account in their support of good governance in Africa; - 17.
-Calls upon the United Nations system and invites Member States, on the basis of the principle of national ownership, to assist African countries emerging from conflict in their efforts to build national capacities of governance, including the rehabilitation of the security sector, disarmament, demobilization and the reintegration of ex-combatants, provision for the safe return of internally displaced persons and refugees, the launch of income-generation activities, particularly for youth and women, and the delivery of basic public services; - 18.
-Stresses the importance of effectively addressing challenges that continue to hamper the achievement of peace, stability and sustainable development on the continent, inter alia, the food, fuel and financial crises, the increased prevalence of infectious disease such as HIV/AIDS, the effects of global warming and climate change, the extremely high rates of youth unemployment, human trafficking, massive displacements of people, the illegal exploitation of natural resources, the illicit trade in small arms and light weapons, the emergence of terrorist networks and the increased activity of transnational organized crime, including drug trafficking, and in this regard encourages the United Nations system and Member States to assist African countries in effectively addressing these challenges; - 19.
-Calls upon the United Nations system, as well as the bilateral and multilateral partners to deliver expeditiously on commitments and to ensure the full and speedy implementation of the provisions contained in the "Political declaration on Africa's development needs" adopted at the high-level meeting on Africa's development needs on 22 September 2008;3
+- 16. Calls for safeguarding the principle of refugee protection and the resolution of the plight of refugees, including by supporting efforts aimed at addressing the causes of refugee movement and bringing about the safe and sustainable return and reintegration of those populations; - 17.
+Welcomes African-led initiatives to strengthen political, economic and corporate governance, such as the African Peer Review Mechanism, encourages even more African countries to join this process, and calls upon the United Nations system and Member States to assist African Member States and regional and subregional organizations in their efforts to enhance good governance, including the promotion of the rule of law and the holding of free and fair elections; - 18.
+Recognizes the role of the Peacebuilding Commission in ensuring that national ownership of the peacebuilding process in countries emerging from conflict is observed and that nationally identified priorities are at the core of international and regional efforts in post-conflict peacebuilding in the countries under consideration, notes the important steps taken by the Commission in engaging with Sierra Leone, Burundi, Guinea-Bissau and the Central African Republic through integrated peacebuilding strategies, calls for sustained regional and international commitment to the implementation of those strategies and their design process, recalls the adoption of the Sierra Leone Peacebuilding Cooperation Framework and the Strategic Frameworks for Peacebuilding in Burundi and in Guinea-Bissau, and calls for their implementation; - 19.
+Takes note of the conclusions of the expert group meeting on "Promoting partnerships in support of African Peer Review Mechanism implementation", 8 held in Ethiopia in November 2007, and invites the United Nations system and Member States to take them into account in support of good governance in Africa; - 20.
+Calls upon the United Nations system and invites Member States to assist African countries emerging from conflict in their efforts to build national capacities of governance, including the rehabilitation of the security sector, disarmament, demobilization and the reintegration of ex-combatants, provision for the safe return of internally displaced persons and refugees, the launch of income-generation activities, particularly for youth and women, and the delivery of basic public services; - 21.
+Stresses the importance of effectively addressing challenges that continue to hamper the achievement of peace, stability and sustainable development on the continent, inter alia, the food, fuel and financial crises, the increased prevalence of infectious diseases such as HIV/AIDS, the effects of global warming and climate change, the extremely high rates of youth unemployment, human trafficking, massive displacements of people, the illegal exploitation of natural resources, the illicit trade in small arms and light weapons, the emergence of terrorist networks and the increased activity of transnational organized crime, including drug trafficking, and in this regard encourages the United Nations system and Member States to assist African countries in effectively addressing these challenges; - 22.
+Calls upon the United Nations system and Member States, as well as bilateral and multilateral partners, to deliver expeditiously on commitments and to ensure the full and speedy implementation of the provisions of the political declaration on Africa's development needs;

-8 Available from www.un.org/osaa/reports.html.
+&lt;sup>8 Available from www.un.org/osaa/reports.html.